ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/notebooks/README.md

 ### 5. Modeling

-To uncover meaningful product associations, I applied the **Apriori algorithm** using the `apyori` Python package.
-This algorithm is well-suited for identifying frequent itemsets and strong association rules in market basket data.
-I set the parameters based on business relevance and dataset size:
+- Applied the **Apriori algorithm** using the `apyori` package to identify frequent itemsets and strong product associations

-- **Minimum support**: 0.002 (to focus on frequently occurring item pairs)
+- Chose parameter values based on dataset size and business context:
+  - `min_support = 0.002` – to capture commonly bought-together items
-- **Minimum confidence**: 0.05 (to ensure reliability of recommendations)
+  - `min_confidence = 0.05` – to ensure reliability of recommendations
-- **Minimum lift**: 3 (to prioritize rules with strong influence)
+  - `min_lift = 3` – to prioritize high-impact rules
-- **Rule length**: 2 (to identify pairs of co-purchased products)
+  - `min_length = 2`, `max_length = 2` – to focus on product pairings

-The model generated a set of product combinations with high support, confidence, and lift—suitable for bundling and cross-selling strategies.
+- Generated a ranked list of associated product pairs with high support, confidence, and lift
+- These associations informed bundling, cross-sell opportunities, and product placement strategies

 ---